Updated: December 17, 2018

 - Private companies often rely on checkoff-funded research as the groundwork to develop new commercial varieties.
 Since the checkoff began, more than 180 exotic pedigree lines have been transferred to four commercial breeding companies.

 - The soy checkoff has played a leading role in establishing Take Action, an industry-wide partnership to help farmers manage herbicide, fungicide and insect resistance.
 This effort encourages farmers to adopt research-proven pest management practices that lessen the impact of resistant weeds, diseases and insects as well as preserve current and future pest control technology.

 - Checkoff-funded research gives scientists the opportunity to find and harness the untapped potential of soybean genetics and research technologies.

 Facts & Figures

 - The national U.S. soybean yield average has increased by 20 bushels per acre since 1981.
-Average yield in 2017 was 49.1 bushels per acre.
+The average yield in 2017 was 49.1 bushels per acre.